dynobo/normcap/README.md

 - After launching `normcap` press `<esc>` to abort and quit.

-- Before letting go the mouse button, press `<space>`-key to switch mode, as indicated by a symbol:
+- Before letting the mouse button go, press the `<space>`-key to switch mode, as indicated by a symbol:

   - **☰ (raw):** Copy detected text line by line, without further modification
-   - **☶ (parse):** Try to auto-detect type of text using [magics](#Magics) and format the text accordingly, then copy
+  - **☶ (parse):** Try to auto-detect the type of text using [magics](#Magics) and format the text accordingly, then copy

 - To download additional languages for Mac and Linux, check the official repository of your distribution for `tesseract`-languages.
-Packages names might vary.
+Packages' names might vary.

 - The [Windows release](https://github.com/dynobo/normcap/releases) of normcap supports English and German out of the box.
 If you need additional languages, download the appropriate files from [the tesseract repo](https://github.com/tesseract-ocr/tessdata_best) and place them into the `/normcap/tessdata/` folder.

-- normcap is intended to be executed on demand via keybinding or desktop shortcut.
-Therefore it doesn't occupy resources by running in the background, but it's startup is a bit slower.
+- normcap is intended to be executed on demand via a keybinding or desktop shortcut.
+Therefore it doesn't occupy resources by running in the background, but its startup is a bit slower.

-- By default normcap is "stateless": it copies recognized text to the systems clipboard, but doesn't save images or text on the disk.
+- By default normcap is "stateless": it copies recognized text to the system's clipboard but doesn't save images or text on the disk.
 However, you can use the `--path` switch to store the images in any folder.

 ### Command line options